What Is the Best Cut of Steak? The Ultimate Top 10 List

 ss-beef-steaks-delmonico.jpg

 As its name implies, the ribeye steak (we call them Delmonico!) cut comes from the “eye,” or center, of a cow’s rib portion.
-It typically has a lot of marbling, which is the fat found in between the muscle fibers.
-We also have a marbled ribeye cut you can try – Both are delicious options.
+It typically has a lot of marbling – the fat found between the muscle fibers.

 There’s also a bone-in variety referred to as a cowboy steak.
 This steak cut contains more meat that extends beyond the eye.
 The entire slab has generous marbling that offers great tenderness.

-While this steak cut’s flavor tends to be on the mild side, it has a distinctive buttery taste.
+While this steak cut’s flavor tends to be mild, it has a distinctive buttery taste.
 The ribeye steak is incredibly tender and juicy and offers a melt-in-your-mouth sensation.

-Because it’s a more forgiving cut for long cooking times, the most popular method for cooking a ribeye steak is pan-frying.
-Simply season your steak and start it in a hot cast iron pan, searing it for several minutes on each side.
+Because it’s a more forgiving cut for long cooking times, pan-frying is the most popular method for cooking a ribeye steak.
+Simply season your steak and start it in a hot cast-iron pan, searing it for several minutes on each side.

 You can finish by basting it in hot butter while cooking it on the stovetop, or you can put the steak in the oven or over a hot grill to cook through.
 Although medium is the ideal doneness for ribeye, the juicy tenderness of the cut means you won’t ruin it if you cook it a little longer.